vitorstabile/java-language-oop-basics/README.md

 <div align="center"><img src="img/chapter2/java-compiler-process3-w612-h242.png" width=612 height=242><br><sub>Fig 5 - Compilation Process in Java - (<a href='https://www.w3schools.in/java-tutorial/compile-java-file-using-javac/'>Work by  w3schools</a>) </sub></div>

-The process to execute the bytecode is called JIT (Just in Time Compilation), executed by JVM.
+The process to execute the bytecode is called JIT (Just in Time) Compilation.
+Is more faster than interpretation because the compiler revise before the run time, if the bytecode is lexical and syntactical correct.

 <div align="center"><img src="img/chapter2/java-compiler-process4-w557-h617.png" width=557 height=617><br><sub>Fig 6 - Compilation Process in Java - (<a href='http://javaeesupportpatterns.blogspot.com/2013/07/java-just-in-time-compilation-more-than.html'>Work by javaeesupportpatterns</a>) </sub></div>